medialab/xan/docs/cmd/slice.md

 slice options to use with byte offets:
     -B, --byte-offset <b>  Byte offset to seek to in the sliced file.
-This can be useful to access a particular slice of records in constant time, without needing to read preceding bytes.
+This can be useful to access a particular slice of rows in constant time, without needing to read preceding bytes.
-                           You must provide a byte offset starting a CSV record or the output could be corrupted.
+                           You must provide a byte offset starting a CSV row or the output could be corrupted.
 This requires the input to be seekable (stdin or gzipped files not supported).
     --end-byte <b>         Only read up to provided position in byte, exclusive.